PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 ```

-## Case 2: Sending a Plugin Message to a Backend Server
+## Case 2: Sending a plugin message to a backend server

 When you need to send a message to a backend server.